officient/readable/docs/rules.md

 ### argument-override

-Avoid overriding of a function's arguments
+Avoid overriding of a function's arguments:

 ```JSON
 "argument-override": true